kadalu/kadalu/doc/external-gluster-storage.md

 to use it as the storage for PVs.
 The PVs would be provided as subdirectories - this is similar to how a PV is created in kadalu native way.

+In order for resources.requests.storage requests to be honored please read [the server documentation](../server/README.md).

 The best example for this is, what we use in our CI.
 Checkout this sample yaml file